 - Loopdynamic Ltd v Louis Young and Open Select Recruitment Ltd (QBD) (Picken J): application for interim injunction by recruitment company to enforce restrictive covenants in recruitment consultant’s contract, involving ambit and reasonableness of non-solicitation clauses;

 - Z v G: advising and drafting pleadings in commercial contract dispute over the supply of digital marketing services;

-- DH v A: advising over the enforceability of various restrictive covenants in a consultancy agreement with Hair Salon.
+- X v Y: advising over the enforceability of various restrictive covenants for consultants working as international foreign exchange brokers.